Distance Learning and Teaching Policies

 Copyright of Course Materials

-Students should be made aware of the instutition’s copyright policies, specifically that course content may subject to copyright laws and protections.
+Students should be made aware of the institution’s copyright policies, specifically that course content may subject to copyright laws and protections.

 Online Course Development